GRACE

 Giant Radio galaxies and their duty cycle

+The project is hosted by the GRAL group in Rome, and can count on international collaborators.
+In 2023, it has been funded through the ESA discovery programme.
 In this webpage, we collect the information on the GRG sample we are studying since 2016, providing reference works and highlights on our current results.

 Bassani et al. (2016) performed a combined radio/hard X-ray study of the active galactic nuclei (AGN) population selected in the hard X-ray band by the International Gamma-Ray Astrophysics Laboratory (INTEGRAL)/the Imager on Board the INTEGRAL Satellite (IBIS) and Swift/the Burst Alert Telescope (BAT) surveys, finding 64 objects that match radio galaxies with known redshifts.
 The NRAO Very Large Array (VLA) Sky Survey (NVSS) and Sydney University Molonglo Sky Survey (SUMSS) maps allowed an estimate of the projected linear size, and it turned out that 15 of them (i.e., ∼25% of the sample) can be classified as GRG.
 In the following, the GRG sample we are studying in detail since 2016.
-We recently added some new objects, following the catalogue update by Bassani et al. (2020).
+We recently added further objects, following the catalogue update by Bassani et al. (2020).

 Name RA DEC z LS (kpc)